dogweather/forkful/content/en/rust/data-formats-and-serialization/working-with-xml.md

   \ You'll wrestle with XML when dealing with legacy systems, enterprise software,\u2026"
 lastmod: '2024-03-13T22:44:59.918439-06:00'
 model: gpt-4-1106-preview
-summary: "XML, short for eXtensible Markup Language, is like JSON's verbose cousin.\
+summary: XML, short for eXtensible Markup Language, is like JSON's verbose cousin.
-  \ You'll wrestle with XML when dealing with legacy systems, enterprise software,\u2026"
 title: Working with XML
 weight: 40
 ---